-Palestinian leader to address U.N. on Trump plan, but no vote
+Palestinian leader to address UN on Trump plan, but no vote

 UNITED NATIONS (AP) — Palestinian President Mahmoud Abbas will reiterate his rejection of the Trump administration’s Mideast plan in an address to the U.N.
 Security Council Tuesday, but members will not be voting on a draft resolution opposing the U.S. proposal.

 President Donald Trump unveiled the U.S. initiative for ending the Israeli-Palestinian conflict on Jan.
-28.
+28. It envisions a disjointed Palestinian state that turns over key parts of the West Bank to Israel, siding with Israel on key contentious issues including borders and the status of Jerusalem and Jewish settlements.

 Senior Palestinian official Saeb Erekat denied reports that the draft resolution was pulled because of a lack of support, saying in a statement that the “rumor” the Palestinians withdrew the resolution is “not true and totally baseless.”